HomeSEOVoice Search and Local SEO: Worth It?

 • 46% of voice search users look for local business information daily

-Other businesses report similar outcomes:
+Other businesses report similar results:

 • 22% average increase in local search visibility